hm-lang/core/proposals/README.md

 `;;renew(Other Me): null` (essentially a C++ copy constructor).
 This is done by default for most hm-lang classes.

-Functions can also be defined with writeable or readonly reference arguments, e.g., via `MutableArgument; typeOfTheWriteable` and `ReadonlyArgument: typeOfTheReadonly` in the arguments list, which are passed by reference.
+Functions can also be defined with writable or readonly reference arguments, e.g., via `MutableArgument; typeOfTheWriteable` and `ReadonlyArgument: typeOfTheReadonly` in the arguments list, which are passed by reference.
 This choice has three important
-effects: (1) readonly variables may not be deeply constant (see section on [passing by reference gotchas](#passing-by-reference-gotchas)), (2) you can modify writeable argument variables inside the function definition, and (3) any modifications to a writeable argument variable inside the function block persist in the outer scope.
+effects: (1) readonly variables may not be deeply constant (see section on [passing by reference gotchas](#passing-by-reference-gotchas)), (2) you can modify writable argument variables inside the function definition, and (3) any modifications to a writable argument variable inside the function block persist in the outer scope.
 Note that pass-by-constant-reference arguments are the default, so `fn(Int): null` is the same as `fn(Int: int): null`.
 TODO: maybe autogenerate a `fn(Int.): null` function for default arguments.